29 Best Books on Structural Geology

 1."Recent Advances in Earthquake Geotechnical Engineering and Microzonation (Geotechnical, Geological and Earthquake Engineering)" by Atilla Ansal

-“Recent Advances in Earthquake Geotechnical Engineering and Microzonation (Geotechnical, Geological and Earthquake Engineering)” Book Review: The book presents the broad spectrum of earthquake geotechnical engineering and seismic microzonation including strong ground motion, site characterisation, site effects, liquefaction, seismic microzonation, solid waste landfills and foundation engineering.
-The subject focuses on multidisciplinary fields like engineering seismology, soil dynamics, geotechnical and structural engineering.
+“Recent Advances in Earthquake Geotechnical Engineering and Microzonation (Geotechnical, Geological and Earthquake Engineering)” Book Review: This book provides comprehensive coverage of earthquake geotechnical engineering and seismic microzonation, encompassing topics such as strong ground motion, site characterization, site effects, liquefaction, seismic microzonation, solid waste landfills, and foundation engineering.
+It emphasizes the multidisciplinary nature of the subject, covering fields such as engineering seismology, soil dynamics, geotechnical engineering, and structural engineering.

 2."North-East India: Land, People and Economy (Advances in Asian Human-Environmental Research)" by Kamal Ramprit Dikshit and Jutta K Dikshit

-“North-East India: Land, People and Economy (Advances in Asian Human-Environmental Research)” Book Review: The book starts with an introduction about “Word Order in the Wa Languages”.
-The book talks about seven states around Assam.
-It tells about the past, the physical environment, people, resources, and its economy.
-It considers the spatial distribution, lifestyle and culture of the indigenous people, outlining the unique features of each tribe.
-This book is recommended for the upper-division UG and above.
+“North-East India: Land, People and Economy (Advances in Asian Human-Environmental Research)” Book Review: This book begins with an introduction to “Word Order in the Wa Languages” and then discusses seven states around Assam, including their history, physical environment, people, resources, and economy.
+It also considers the spatial distribution, lifestyle, and culture of the indigenous people, outlining the unique features of each tribe.
+This book is recommended for upper-division undergraduate students and above.

 3."Advances in Performance-Based Earthquake Engineering (Geotechnical, Geological and Earthquake Engineering)" by Michael N Fardis